 Chemical – the least most common form of exfoliation due to its slightly more irritating nature.
 Chemical exfoliants consist of Alpha, Beta and Poly Hydroxy Acids (AHA, BHA and PHA’s) that chemically remove dead skin cells at a more effective rate than manual.
 These are usually in liquid forms such as toners and are done 3-7 times per week.
 Chemical exfoliants work by disconnecting keratin bridges that attach skin cells to one another.
 Over time these bridges slowly disconnect and cause a natural exfoliation, but as we age, the time of natural exfoliation is 28 days plus, meaning that we don’t necessarily notice this change due to the amount of dead skin on the human body.
 By disconnecting the cells with a chemical exfoliator, the cells below have less trauma and irritation than manual.
 In clinic treatments consist of chemical peels, that remove more dead skin than at home treatments.

 So manual or chemical?

 Manual!
-As our skin is naturally at an acid Ph of 4.5 -5.0, our skin tends to thrive and work more effectively with the use of acids, allowing the skin cells to work more accelerated and communicate more.
-Unlike manual exfoliators than tend to scratch the newer skin below after exfoliation and cause micro trauma that can lead to enlarged pores, dryness of the skin and more.
-Chemical exfoliators don’t cause too much trauma to the skin underneath due to how they work.
+As our skin is naturally at an acid Ph of 4.5 -5.0, our skin tends to thrive and work more effectively with the use of acids, allowing the skin cells to work more accelerated.
+Unlike manual exfoliators that tend to scratch the newer skin below after exfoliation, and cause micro trauma which can lead to enlarged pores, dryness of the skin and more, chemical exfoliators don’t cause too much trauma to the skin underneath due to how they work.
 Chemicals tend to attract moisture, leave the skin soft without causing dryness and expansion of the pores.